- Experts think we only have a small fraction of plants and fruits compared to even 100 years ago.

 It’s thought the Kalimantan mango became extinct in the wild due to mass deforestation for mining and palm oil production.

 7. Jamaican Guava

-Jamaican guavas are still with us today, they are tasty, juicy fruits with lots of flavor, but there’s a certain species that’s quietly gone extinct.
+Jamaican guavas are still with us today — they are tasty, juicy fruit with lots of flavors — but there’s a certain species that’s quietly gone extinct.